 For the dries, tiny CDC dries are easy to tie and are deadly on Swift trout.
 A dubbed black (or white) body, a tuft of CDC, a size 26 or size 28 hook, and you’re all set!
 For those of you who can’t find hooks that small (they are really hard to find past size 26), go to flyshack.com.
 They sell all you good ol’ midges down to size 30.

 Now, there are strange exceptions at the Swift as far as flies.
 For some reason the trout here are suckers for big soft hackles, especially the Partridge and Orange.
 Really any soft hackle from sizes 16 to 20 will probably get some interest.

 Next, it’s worth mentioning that the best fly fishing in my opinion is during the summer, when terrestrials are out and about.
 It’s way easier to catch trout on a big size 10 hopper than on a size 30 midge and 8x tippet.

 Mouse flies can be very effective on the Swift, but I’ll discuss that in a later post.

-- Bring your size 28’s and 8x tippet – There won’t be much hatching, and no terrestrials, so make sure you’ve got your midges.
+- Bring your size 28s and 8x.
+There won’t be much hatching, and no terrestrials, so make sure you’ve got your midges.

-- Suckers? – Suckers seem to “come to life” during the winter.
-If you can’t get a trout, maybe give those 4 pound suckers a shot.
+- Suckers.
+They seem to “come to life” during the winter.
+If you can’t get a trout, maybe give those four-pound suckers a shot.

-So there you go, a basic Swift guide.
-It’s definitely worth hitting the river, because just the scenery and seeing all these huge trout is awesome!
-Swift River fly fishing is something every angler should try.
+So, there you go, a basic Swift guide.
+It’s definitely worth hitting the river because of the scenery and big fish.

 See you on the water!